Clip path

 Exceptions to this rule are permissible; however, for them to be legally binding, those terms and conditions must be explicitly highlighted in the employment contract.

-All employers, employees, and contractors must sign a written contract before starting any working relationship.
+It is strongly recommended that all employers, employees, and contractors enter into a written contract before starting any working relationship.
 The said contract must highlight the following parameters,

 In addition, Australian labor laws are comprised of various regulations related to IP rights.
 They include,